Summary

 - Take the denture out of your mouth.

 - Brush all surfaces of the denture to remove food and plaque build-up.
-Use a denture brush with mild soap and water, or denture paste.
+Use a denture brush with mild soap and water, or denture cleaning solution.
 Toothpaste is not recommended because it can scratch the dentures.

 - Hold the denture gently but firmly.
-Do not hold the lower dentures at the ends as the pressure might cause them to snap.
+Do not hold the lower dentures at the ends as they are U shaped and the pressure might cause them to snap.

 - Clean dentures over a hand basin half-filled with water or covered with a towel.
 This means they won’t break if you drop them.